datacamp-content/courses-introduction-to-shell/chapter2.md

      tail(1)
 ```

+`man` automatically invokes `less`,
-(You may need to press the space bar to page down a few times to see it all.)
+so you may need to press spacebar to page through the information.

 The one-line description under `NAME` tells you briefly what the command does,
 and the summary under `SYNOPSIS` lists all of the options.
 Anything that is optional is shown in square brackets `[...]`,